gto76/python-cheatsheet/README.md

 ```

 ### Slots
-**Mechanism that restricts objects to attributes listed in 'slots', reduces their memory footprint.**
+**Mechanism that restricts objects to attributes listed in 'slots'.**

 ```python
 class MyClassWithSlots: